 - Intense worry about an existing medical condition or a medical condition that runs in your family.

-It’s common for people with health anxiety to have other mental health conditions as well, like:
+It’s common for people with illness anxiety to have other mental and physical health conditions as well, like:

 - Generalized anxiety disorder

 - Post-traumatic stress disorder (PTSD)